nadduli/TaskHive/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments
+## Impact

-- FastAPI framework
-- SQLAlchemy
-- Python-i18n
+SkillBridge aims to:
+- Reduce youth unemployment in local communities
+- Support small business growth through affordable talent
+- Build professional experience for young workers
+- Strengthen local economic ecosystems
+- Create sustainable employment pathways